Data Sources and Methods for the Sustainability of Timber Harvest Indicator

 3.4 Data completeness

-Data are updated in the National Forestry Database on a bi-annual basis.
+Data are updated in the National Forestry Database on a biannual basis, and include all estimates as provided by reporting jurisdictions.

 3.5 Data timeliness

-The National Forestry Database is updated bi-annually with a 14-months time lag.
-For instance, 2010 data were collected in 2011 and published in February 2012.
-If there are updates or corrections to the data, they are republished in June after the first release.
-This indicator is current to the end of 2010.
+The National Forestry Database is updated biannually, with a 14-month time lag for the first update each year.
+For example, data for 2011 were collected in 2012 and preliminary totals were published in February 2013.
+Updates and corrections to the data are captured, and final data were published in June 2013.
+This indicator is current to the end of 2011.

 - Date Modified: